 Regional Development Agencies

-In England there are nine RDAs: One NorthEast; the Northwest Development Agency; Yorkshire Forward; Advantage West Midlands; the East Midlands Development Agency; the East of England Development Agency; the South West of England Regional Development Agency; the South East England Development Agency; and the London Development Agency.
+In England there were nine RDAs: One NorthEast; the Northwest Development Agency; Yorkshire Forward; Advantage West Midlands; the East Midlands Development Agency; the East of England Development Agency; the South West of England Regional Development Agency; the South East England Development Agency; and the London Development Agency.

-The principal duty on RDAs is to draw up and keep under constant review a 5 to 10-year Regional Economic Strategy.
-These set out detailed plans of how the RDA will pursue its various objectives and full analyses of the region's economy.
+The principal duty on RDAs was to draw up and keep under constant review a 5 to 10-year Regional Economic Strategy.
+These set out detailed plans of how the RDA will pursue its various objectives and full analyses of the region’s economy.

-**Following the 2010 General Election, the new Conservative/Liberal Democrat coalition government announced its intention to replace RDAs with Local Enterprise Partnerships, described as "joint local authority-business bodies brought forward by local authorities themselves to promote local economic development".
-The creation of the LEPs is part of the government's commitment to build a new economic model.
-In the coalition's 'Programme for Government' published in May 2010, it was stated that the LEPs "may take the form of the existing RDAs in areas where they are popular".
+**Following the 2010 General Election, the new Conservative/Liberal Democrat coalition government announced its intention to replace RDAs with Local Enterprise Partnerships, described as “joint local authority-business bodies brought forward by local authorities themselves to promote local economic development”.
+The creation of the LEPs was part of the government’s commitment to build a new economic model.
+In the coalition’s ‘Programme for Government’ published in May 2010, it was stated that the LEPs “may take the form of the existing RDAs in areas where they are popular”.

 Background